What Is Restorative Dentistry?

-Restorative dentistry can help a patient who has damaged or missing teeth, restore the overall health and aesthetics of their teeth.
+Restorative dentistry, also known as prosthodontic dentistry, can help a patient who has damaged or missing teeth, restore the overall health and aesthetics of their teeth.
 Whether from disease, injury, or other causes, receiving proper treatment for damaged or missing teeth is essential.
 This will help prevent further problems and help the patient with any difficulties eating or speaking.

 At our practice, we have several restorative dentistry options available.
 Which ones we use depends on the patient’s oral health, preference, and recommendation by Dr. Gill or Dr. Kenson.
 Each of these methods have their own benefits, For a complete full-mouth restorations, we may combine multiple treatments.
 Our restorative treatments include:

 - Dental implants